Delivering a simplified subscription experience that improved customer control and boosted AOV by 5%.

 Challenge

-Despite contributing millions in annual recurring revenue, the subscription management experience at Nuts.com was a persistent source of churn and user frustration.
-Customers struggled to understand how products in shipments were grouped or how to make changes, and customer support consistently flagged it as one of the top drivers of complaints.
+Despite contributing millions in annual recurring revenue, subscription management at Nuts.com was a major source of churn and frustration.
+Customers didn’t understand how products were grouped into shipments, when they would arrive, or how to make changes without triggering unexpected fees.

-Constraints
+Project Constraints

 Success Metrics